 Aug.-Sep.
 2009 (3 long exposure time-tagged images, each sequenced into 100s long sub-exposures)

 Jan.
 2000-Dec.
 2001 (Jupiter flyby by the Cassini spacecraft)

 Completion of previous STIS datasets (Jupiter, Saturn<2003) : for each STIS observation made of several sub-exposures, all the sub-exposures and the sum of them are now available separately, similarly to ACS data.

 21 Jan 2015

-A paper fully describing the APIS service is now in press in a special issue of the Astronomy and Computing journal on Virtual Observatories.
-It is also accessible online.
+A paper fully describing the APIS service has been published in a special issue of the Astronomy and Computing journal on Virtual Observatories.
+Preprint online.